juliajonesuk/GBS_analysis_cloud_tutorial/06_starting_instance.rst

  Use the ``lsblk`` command to view your block device mapping -> their mount points, to help you determine the correct device name to use.
 The output of ``lsblk`` removes the /dev/ prefix from full device paths.

-Sometimes 2 x 320 GB drive may be short on space and if you need to create another `EBS drive <http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-creating-volume.html>`_ with more space, say 1 TB (`see pricing <http://aws.amazon.com/ebs/pricing/>`_) and you forgot when starting the instance, you can use these commands **from your computer**:
+Sometimes 2 x 320 GB drive may not be enough space and if you need to create another `EBS drive <http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-creating-volume.html>`_ with more space, say 1 TB (`see pricing <http://aws.amazon.com/ebs/pricing/>`_) and you forgot when starting the instance, you can use these commands **from your computer**:

 .. code-block:: bash